 The festival has yet to announce its line-up for this year, so watch this space… In 2019 names such as Paul Kalkbrenner, Bowland, Ellen Allien, Fjaak, Marco Faraone and Gladis were all on the bill.

 Ticket details for 2021’s event have yet to be announced, but will be sold via the official website.

 Getting to Pag and Barrakud

 The nearest airport to Pag is Zadar on the Croatian mainland.
-Ryanair are the only airline to fly to Zadar from the UK and Ireland – in 2015, they fly there from London Stansted, Manchester and Dublin airports.
+Easyjet fly there from London Gatwick and London Luton.

 If you’re planning on making your own way from Zadar airport, take a transfer bus to the main bus terminal in Zadar (you’ll see buses waiting outside the terminal building), which is a 20-minute journey.
 From here there are then buses direct to Novalja (Pag is connected to the mainland by bridge).
 Journey time from Zadar to Novalja is approximately 1 hour 30 minutes; check the Zadar Bus Terminal website for more details.

 If you’re thinking of flying into one of the airports slightly further away from Novalja, see our Getting to Split and Getting to Zagreb pages for details of which airlines fly to these cities from the UK and Europe.